NVIDIA/modulus/docs/api/modulus.models.rst

             x = self.dec1(x2)
             return self.final(x)

-Now that we have our Modulus model, we can make use of these optimizations using the ``modulus.utils.StaticCaptureTraining`` decorator.
+Now that we have our PhysicsNeMo model, we can make use of these optimizations using the ``physicsnemo.utils.StaticCaptureTraining`` decorator.
 This decorator will capture the training step function and optimize it for the specified optimizations.

 .. code:: python

     import torch
-    from modulus.utils import StaticCaptureTraining
+    from physicsnemo.utils import StaticCaptureTraining

     model = UNet().to("cuda")
     input = torch.randn(8, 1, 128, 128).to("cuda")